Consumer Medicine Information

 porphyria, a rare hereditary disorder which affects blood pigment

-sleep apnoea, a condition where you stop breathing during sleep; Paxam is not recommended
+sleep apnoea, a condition where you stop breathing when you're asleep; PAXAM is not

-for use in patients with sleep apnoea due to possible additive effects on respiratory
+recommended for use in patients with sleep apnoea due to possible additive effects

 Tell your doctor if you drink alcohol.

-Alcohol may change the effects of Paxam and may even cause you to have epileptic fits.
+Alcohol may change the effects of PAXAM and may even cause you to have an epileptic

 Taking other medicines